TrainerRoad Review: The Best Performance-Focused Cycling App?

 TrainerRoad Ramp Test Results

 Once I finished the test, I proceeded to the Plan Builder.
-And this is where TrainerRoad stands out from the rest of most indoor cycling apps.
+This is where TrainerRoad stands out from the rest of the most popular indoor cycling apps.
+It guides you through every important area, such as your training load and volume, experience, and the type of event you train for.

-Do you want to train for a Gran Fondo, Time Trial, Triathlon, Cyclocross, etc.?
-TrainerRoad has got you covered.
+These structured plans differ based on these areas and your goals.
+Do you want to train for a Gran Fondo, Time Trial, Triathlon, Cyclocross, or other event?
+TrainerRoad has you covered.
+Here is an example of a structured training plan:

 My training calendar in TrainerRoad app